aibtra/aibtra-site/index.md

-# Aibtra - a desktop tool to refine texts using OpenAI
+# Aibtra - an open-source desktop tool to refine texts using OpenAI

 > **Aibtra is in its early stages (alpha).
 Feedback is welcome at [GitHub](https://github.com/aibtra/aibtra).**